bccomputerscience/ENGR19C/README.md

 * If you are unable to see me during my regularly scheduled office hours, please email me to schedule an appointment.

 ## Course Description
-**Prerequisite**: COMP B11 with a grade of "C" or better.
-This is a software engineering course focused on the application of software engineering techniques for the design and development of large programs.
-Topics include object oriented programming, data abstraction, data structures and their associated algorithms, and recursion.
-Students will learn to design, implement, test, and debug programs using an object-oriented language.
-Not open to students who have previously received credit for COMS B35.
-**Course Corequisites**: NONE
+**Prerequisite**:  MATH B1B with a grade of "C" or better.
+Description: The purpose of this course is expose students to (1) the fundamental concepts of procedure oriented programming, (2) associated abstraction mechanisms and design processes, (3) the interface of software with the physical world (e.g. the use of sensors), and (4) the application of programming concepts to numenrical analysis techniques.
+This course utilizes the C/C++ programming language **Course Corequisites**: NONE